Ohio High School Athletic Association

-The Ohio High School Athletic Association (OHSAA) is the governing body of athletic programs for junior and senior high schools in the state of Ohio.
+The Ohio High School Athletic Association (OHSAA) is the governing body of athletic programs for junior and senior high schools in the U.S. state of Ohio.
 The OHSAA governs eligibility of student athletes, resolves disputes, organizes levels of competition by divisional separation of schools according to attendance population, and conducts state championship competitions in all the OHSAA-sanctioned sports.

 Membership

 There are approximately 820 member high schools and 850 more schools in the 7th-8th grade division of the OHSAA.
 Most public and private high schools in Ohio belong to the OHSAA.

 Structure

 Districts

 The Association is divided into six districts, each with its own District Athletic Board, including the Central District, East District, Northeast District, Northwest District, Southeast District, and Southwest District.

 The District boards conduct Sectional and District tournaments.
 The main OHSAA board conducts Regional and State tournaments.

 Classifications and divisions

 Member high schools are divided into three classifications (A, AA, AAA).
 Prior to 1989 many sports held tournaments based on these classifications.
 Since then, each sport individually divides into numbered divisions based on enrollment, taking into account the total number of schools offering that varsity sport and placing an equal number of schools in each division.

 The classifications (A being the smallest schools, AAA the largest) are still used to fill spots on the six District Athletic Boards (two representatives from each class).

 The number of divisions varies based on how many schools offer that sport.
 Football has the most, with seven divisions (Division I being the largest schools).
 Three sports have a single division: Boys' Ice Hockey, Girls' Field Hockey, and Gymnastics.
+Beginning with the 2024-25 School year Baseball, boys and girls basketball, softball and girls volleyball will grow from four to seven postseason divisions and boys and girls soccer will go from three to five.